gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 general Internet, see {{t-valid-considerations}}.
 At completion of DTLS Chunk initialization the setup of the Protected association is complete and one enters the VALIDATION state, and from that time on only DTLS chunks will be exchanged.

-Any plain text chunk will be silently discarded.
+The Assocation initiator enters the VALIDATION state when the keys are installed.
+From this time on the initiator will only handle DTLS Chunks and silently discard all other chunks.
+The Association responder will enter the VALIDATION state when the keys are installed and PVALID chunk is received from the initiator.
+From this time on the initiator will only handle DTLS Chunks and silently discard all other chunks.

 In case of T-valid timeout, the endpoint will generate an ABORT chunk.
 The ERROR handling follows what specified in {{ekeyhandshake}}.